 Who is a “Beneficial Owner”?

-A beneficial owner is anyone who owns or controls at least 25% or exercises “substantial control” over of a reporting company.
+A beneficial owner is anyone who owns or controls at least 25% of or exercises “substantial control” over of a reporting company.
 “Substantial control” means every senior officer (president, vice president, secretary, treasurer), anyone who has the authority to appoint or remove senior officers, anyone who has substantial control over important decisions, or anyone who has any other form of substantial control.
 Because the board of directors is the governing body of an association and board members have decision-making authority on behalf of the association, they are considered beneficial owners.

 What About Community Managers?